-Any member of the University community who is the victim of a crime on campus, or who witnesses a crime on campus, should call the Morgan State University Police Department immediately at x3103 (443-885-3103) or by pushing the red emergency button on any blue light emergency phone.
+Any member of the University community who is the victim of a crime on campus, or who witnesses a crime on campus, should call the Morgan State University Police Department (MSUPD) immediately at x3103 (443-885-3103) or by pushing the red emergency button on any blue light emergency phone.
 Crimes may be reported to persons in the positions below; however, the University prefers that complainants report crimes directly to the Morgan State University Police Department.

-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to MSUPD of Police and Public Safety (MSUPD) in a timely manner.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to MSUPD immediately.
 This publication focuses on MSUPD because it patrols the majority of the Morgan State University campus and the adjacent areas.

 To report a crime or an emergency on the Morgan State University campus, call MSUPD at extension 3103 or, from outside the University phone system, (443) 885-3103.
-To report a non-emergency security or public safety related matter during business hours, call MSUPD at extension 3100 or, from outside the University phone system, (443) 885-3100.
+To report a non-emergency during business hours, call MSUPD at extension 3100 or, from outside the University phone system, (443) 885-3100.
 After business hours, call 443-885-3103 for assistance.

-To report a crime or emergency on the Estuarine Center, call local police by dialing 911 to report a non-emergency security or public safety related matter call MSUPD at 443-885-3100.
+To report a crime or emergency at the Patuxent Environment & Aquatic Research Laboratory 10545 Mackall Road, Saint Leonard, MD 20685, call local police by dialing 911 to report a non-emergency during business hours call MSUPD at 443-885-3100.